Roy Greenslade and the IRA: Guardian columnist responds to outrage

 Former City University students have also condemned Greenslade.

-FT Whitehall editor Sebastian Payne share a link to The Sunday Times article revealing Greenslade’s IRA sympathies and said: “As a former student of Roy Greenslade, this makes me feel deeply sick.”
+FT Whitehall editor Sebastian Payne shared a link to The Sunday Times article revealing Greenslade’s IRA sympathies and said: “As a former student of Roy Greenslade, this makes me feel deeply sick.”

 Another former City University student Tom Goodenough wrote today in The Spectator: “What qualifies Roy Greenslade to lecture students on media ethics?
 It certainly doesn’t appear to be his own attitude towards telling the truth.
 When he taught me at City, Greenslade liked to hold forth on the vices of the tabloid press.
 He was quieter on his own red top past, neglecting to often mention his rise to the top of the ranks at the Sun and the Daily Mirror.
 Nor, too, did he talk much about allegedly having a hand in faking a spot the ball competition.